NSF NOIRLab Scientific Acknowledgments

 Please acknowledge NSF-MSIP support by including the following in all publications relating to MSIP observing time (preferably as a footnote on the title page).

-CHARA telescope time was granted by NOIRLab through the Mid-Scale Innovations Program (MSIP).
-MSIP is funded by NSF.
+CHARA telescope time was granted by NSF NOIRLab through the Mid-Scale Innovations Program (MSIP).
+MSIP is funded by the U.S. National Science Foundation.

 AAS Journals Facility Tracking